markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 > console.log("4" + 6);
 > ```
 >
-> - **Exponentiation (`**`):** In every day mathematics, to multiply a number by itself multiple times can be performed using a single caret operator (`^`).
-In JavaScript, it is performed like this code:
->
-> ```js
-> // this will be 125, same as 5^3
-> 5 ** 3;
-> ```
->
-> Besides these two main differences, the rest of the arithmetic operators behave the same way we learned how to use them in math class.
+> Besides this main difference, the rest of the arithmetic operators behave the same way we learned how to use them in math class.
 For more information, check out the [MDN docs on operators.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators)

-Our `fight` function is now starting to take form, as we can now execute it to have our robots attack each other.
+Our `fight()` function is now starting to take form, as we can now execute it to have our robots attack each other.
 How does the game know when to end, though?

-> **todo** Write prompt to enter `fight()` into the DevTools Console a bunch of times and see what happens

 We can assume that the game ends when one of the robot's health points gets down to zero, but now we have to figure out a way to instruct our code to check for that type of event and more importantly, what to do when it happens.